AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/add-assets.md

 To overcome this situation, [!DNL Assets] ingests one asset at a time (serial upload) during a bulk upload operation, instead of the concurrently ingesting all the assets.

 Serial uploading of assets is enabled by default.
-To disable the feature and allow concurrent uploading, overlay the `fileupload` node in Crx-de and set the value of the `parallelUploads` property to `true`.
+To disable the feature and allow concurrent uploading, overlay the `fileupload` node in CRX-DE and set the value of the `parallelUploads` property to `true`.

 ### Streamed uploads {#streamed-uploads}